cecileung1208/Stock-Market-Trend-Analysis/README.md

         This includes:

-          BAS codes for the Stock Summary
+          VBA Script for the Stock Summary

-          BAS codes for the Challenge section
+          VBA Script for the Challenge section

-          BAS codes for Resetting the tables to test the codes.
+          VBA Script for Resetting the tables to test the codes.

     b) Final Results - Actual Submissions for the